Protective relay: Directional relay

 A directional relay uses an additional polarizing source of voltage or current to determine the direction of a fault.
 Directional elements respond to the phase shift between a polarizing quantity and an operate quantity.
 The fault can be located upstream or downstream of the relay's location, allowing appropriate protective devices to be operated inside or outside of the zone of protection.

 Synchronism check

 A synchronism checking relay provides a contact closure when the frequency and phase of two sources are similar to within some tolerance margin.
 A "synch check" relay is often applied where two power systems are interconnected, such as at a switchyard connecting two power grids, or at a generator circuit breaker to ensure the generator is synchronized to the system before connecting it.

 Power source

-The relays can also be classified on the type of power source that they use to work.
+Relays can also be classified by their type of power source.